The Shortest Version

 - I operate some bands /P from within the Celtic areas, but other bands from home in England.
 Can I enter?

-We don’t have the resources to track occasional (holiday-style) operations at present.
-But if you operate to a consistent pattern throughout the year, then please let us know and we’ll see what we can do.
+We don’t have the resources to track occasional (holiday-style) operations, but if you let us know, we’ll see what we can do.

 - “Northwest Spain, Nova Scotia”?
 You must be joking!